Somin (singer)

-Jeon So-min (born August 22, 1996), known professionally as Somin, is a South Korean singer, songwriter, and composer known for her work as a member of the co-ed group Kard.
+Jeon So-min (born August 22, 1996), known professionally as Somin, is a South Korean singer, songwriter, and composer signed under DSP Media.
+She is a member of the co-ed group Kard, and a former member of South Korean girl groups Puretty and April.
+Somin made her solo debut with the EP Unveil, released on April 2, 2026.

 Personal life

 Jeon So-min was born August 22, 1996, in Seongdong District, Seoul, South Korea.
 She studied at Seokyeong University and Seoul Broadcasting High School.

 Somin has two older sisters.
 Twice member Jeongyeon is also a distant relative of Somin, as she is the niece of Somin's uncle's wife.

 Somin opened her own YouTube channel, Minny J, on April 9, 2019, to show herself "not as Kard's Jeon So-min, but a lot of as the person Jeon So-min."

 Career

 2012–2015: Puretty, KARA Project and April

 On September 5, 2012, Somin debuted in the girl group Puretty, which was a South Korean group based in Japan.
 They were planning to debut in South Korea as well.
 Puretty had their first performance at the 2012 Tokyo Toy Show and sang the song "Cheki Love" which is the theme song for the anime Pretty Rhythm: Dear My Future.
 The group disbanded in January 2014 without making their Korean debut.

 In the same year, Somin, along with fellow Puretty members Yoon Chae-kyung and Cho Shi-yoon, participated in KARA Project, a show which was aimed to find new members for the girl group KARA.
 Somin reached the grand-finals and finished the show in third place, ultimately losing out to Heo Young-ji.

 On August 24, 2015, Somin debuted again as a member and leader of the girl group April.
 She left the group in November 2015 to focus on her studying.